peczenyj/peczenyj.github.com/source/_posts/2012-12-29-spell-correct-in-gawk.markdown

 ```
 I'm using w as a mnemonic of word to reduce the size of each statement, specialty in 'transposes'.
 Here we get the word and try to apply 4 types of operations: deletes, transposes, replaces and inserts (see the [original article](http://norvig.com/spell-correct.html) ).
 If we find, we add copy the value from NWORDS to candidates.

-The idea is simple: if I apply all four operations and find one or more candidates in NWORDS, the most probably word will be the most present word in big.txt - CQD.
+The idea is simple: if I apply all four operations and find one or more candidates in NWORDS, the most probably word will be the most present word in big.txt - QED.

 Example:
     $ wget http://norvig.com/big.txt